GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (part 2)/README.md

 If you see old WinAPI code you will see Hungarian Notation used.
 Lots and lots of it.

-I will use a form of notation to indicate when a variable is a class data member or a global.
+I will use a minor form of notation to indicate when a variable is a class data member or a global.

-I changed the macro definition numbers.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.